 Once you have learned the basics you can then start to play competitively.
 Competitive bridge can be played at various levels.
 Most organized competitive bridge nowadays is “duplicate bridge” which reduces the level of chance to a very low level while maintaining the variety and possibility of the unexpected – a factor which make gameplay in bridge so different from other mindsports.

 At the early stages, rankings are measured by a national master points ranking system, such as the Master Points issued at all duplicate events organized through the English Bridge Union.

-More regular players in England may want to measure their rankings through the National Grading Scheme (similar to an ELO rating)
+More regular players in England may want to measure their rankings through the National Grading Scheme (similar to an ELO rating used in Chess)

 Duplicate bridge is played at club level, county level, regional, national, and international level.
 At international level there are zonal and interzonal competitions run under the auspices of the European Bridge League and the World Bridge Federation